-Plants like the water lily and lotus rise above the muck and obscurity of a pond or other water body to reach the surface and become illuminated by the sunlight.
+Plants like the lotus rise above the muck and obscurity of a pond or other water body to reach the surface and become illuminated by the sunlight.
 Such plants symbolize spiritual ecology in general and this Research Institute for Spiritual Ecology (RISE) in particular.
 Since Earth Day on April 22, 1970, the environmental crisis has only become worse.
-Certainly the usual secular approaches to the ecocrisis have been important, but just as certainly they have proven to be insufficient.
+Certainly, the usual secular approaches to the ecocrisis have been important, but just as certainly they have proven to be insufficient.
 These now customary approaches include environmental science and technology, environmental education and studies, environmental governance, law, and politics, and so on.
 Almost all of these ordinary secular approaches treat only the superficial symptoms of the ecocrisis, not its deeper causes.
 Many profound thinkers consider the root causes to be essentially moral and ethical, and accordingly, also religious and/or spiritual.
 Only a most profound rethinking and transformation of culture, encompassing worldview, values, attitudes, behavior, and institutions from the individual to the social and global levels, holds any real promise for creating a more sustainable, green, just and peaceful relationship between humans and nature.
 Ultimately, religion and spirituality are the last hope to alleviate, or at least reduce, the environmental crises that plague humanity from the local to the global levels.
 Spiritual ecology is an intellectual and practical response to this dire need for the survival, well-being, and flourishing of planet Earth including humanity.
-Plants like the water lily and lotus symbolize and inspire this initiative toward creating and maintaining a more enlightened and viable sentient ecology.
+Plants like the lotus symbolize and inspire this initiative toward creating and maintaining a more enlightened and viable sentient ecology.

 Beyond relevant aspects of this homepage, RISE will also eventually initiate and host a series of internet seminars, conferences, and workshops with a select group of the most relevant scientists and academics on specific topics such as Buddhist ecology and environmentalism in the East and West.
 Beyond stimulating, informative, penetrating, and insightful dialogues, such projects will also provide a context in which participants can further develop drafts of article or chapter manuscripts for future publication through the benefit of constructive comments, criticisms, and suggestions from interested colleagues.

 In this respect, RISE serves yet another important function.
-Typically individuals travel long distances to meetings at considerable expense, and not only for airfare, lodging, meals, and registration fees, but also in terms of their environmental impact.
+Typically, individuals travel long distances to meetings at considerable expense, and not only for airfare, lodging, meals, and registration fees, but also in terms of their environmental impact.
 Imagine the ecological footprint of several hundred or even thousands of participants who travel long distances to attend a conference for just a few days each year.
 RISE provides an opportunity for intellectual activity focused on spiritual ecology that minimizes temporal, economic, environmental, and other expenses.
 Moreover, whereas most conferences allow only 15-30 minutes for the presentation of an individual paper and thereafter perhaps about 5-10 minutes for discussion, presentations and discussion in RISE events are not so severely constrained.

 To optimize the dialog and its management, however, this component of RISE will be restricted to a few selected individuals who are especially invited to participate, this in contrast to the world-wide availability of the remainder of this web site with its variety and abundance of useful resources.
 On other occasions participation may be unrestricted and public.